aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 ### **Convert PowerPoint to Password Protected PDF**

-This Javascript code shows you how to convert a PowerPoint to a password-protected PDF (using protection parameters from the [PdfOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PdfOptions) class):
+This JavaScript code shows you how to convert a PowerPoint to a password-protected PDF (using protection parameters from the [PdfOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PdfOptions) class):

 ```javascript
 // Instantiates a Presentation object that represents a PowerPoint file